LonamiWebs/Telethon/readthedocs/extra/developing/project-structure.rst

 *******************

 The files under ``telethon_generator/`` are used to generate the code that gets placed under ``telethon/tl/``.
-The ``TLGenerator`` takes in a ``.tl`` file, and spits out the generated classes which represent, as Python classes, the request and types defined in the ``.tl`` file.
+The parsers take in files in a specific format (such as ``.tl`` for objects and ``.json`` for errors) and spit out the generated classes which represent, as Python classes, the request and types defined in the ``.tl`` file.
 It also constructs an index so that they can be imported easily.

+Custom documentation can also be generated to easily navigate through the vast amount of items offered by the API.